lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 These types refer to the situation where a (current or previous) editor suggests or introduces a emendation to the text that is not supported by the textual tradition.

-Terminologically on might consider an improvement that is adopted in the text (it is put in the `<lem>` element) to be an *emendation*, while an improvement that is merely suggested but not adopted in the text (and therefore put in a `<rdg>` element) can be referred to as a *conjecture*.
+Terminologically, one might consider an improvement that is adopted in the text (it is put in the `<lem>` element) to be an *emendation*, while an improvement that is merely suggested but not adopted in the text (and therefore put in a `<rdg>` element) can be referred to as a *conjecture*.
 To maintain a higher degree of flexibility and reduce the amount of necessary types, we adopt the term *conjecture* in the typology to signify both emendations and conjectures in the more restricted sense.

 General rules for conjectures:
 1. `@resp` **MAY** be used to indicate an internal editor responsible for suggesting or including the conjecture.